Skip to main content

 Conclusion:

 The above metrics are very strong indicators to suggest whether you should invest in them or not, but they are not an exhaustive list.
 However, simply relying on numbers is not enough.
-Study the business, and assess its sustainability levels and the background of promotors and competitors in the industry for better knowledge.
+Study the business and assess its sustainability levels and the background of promoters and competitors in the industry for better knowledge.
 Once you are convinced that your choice is perfect, save funds and invest and remain invested with patience to reap the benefits of your informed investment.

 More reading :